-Subject to section 11.26, if a Shipper disputes any invoiced amount under section 11.15 (Invoice Dispute), that Shipper shall, within 10 days from the date it received the invoice, notify First Gas in writing identifying the amount in dispute and giving full reasons for the dispute (Invoice Dispute Notice).
+Subject to section 11.29, if a Shipper disputes any invoiced amount under section 11.18 (Invoice Dispute), that Shipper shall, within 10 days from the date it received the invoice, notify First Gas in writing identifying the amount in dispute and giving full reasons for the dispute (Invoice Dispute Notice).
 The disputing Shipper shall pay the undisputed portion of the invoice.
 If the Invoice Dispute has not been resolved by negotiation between the Parties within 10 Business Days of First Gas receiving the Invoice Dispute Notice, section 18 will apply.

-In respect of any invoice issued under section 11.15, in the absence of any manifest error a Shipper must not dispute any such invoice and shall pay the invoiced amount in full in accordance with section 11.24 without any deduction or set-off of any kind.
-The Shipper hereby waives all rights to withhold, dispute or otherwise make any claim in relation to any such amount it may have under this Code or otherwise.
+In the absence of any manifest error, a Shipper must not dispute any invoice issued under section 11.18, and shall pay the invoiced amount in full in accordance with section 11.27 without any deduction or set-off of any kind.
+The Shipper hereby waives all rights it may have, under this Code or otherwise, to withhold, dispute or otherwise make any claim in relation to any invoice issued under section 11.18.

 Incorrect Invoices

-If it is found at any time that a Shipper has been overcharged or undercharged under its TSA then, within 30 days after such error has been discovered and the correct amount has been agreed by the Parties or determined pursuant to section 18, First Gas shall issue a credit note or debit note (as appropriate) in accordance with the Goods and Services Tax Act 1985.
-If the Shipper has paid the invoice(s) containing such overcharge or undercharge First Gas will refund or pay that Shipper the amount of any such overcharge or undercharge, as appropriate, as a correction on its next invoice to the Shipper, provided that there shall be no right to re-open invoices if more than 18 months has elapsed since the date of the invoice.
+If it is found at any time that a Shipper has been overcharged or undercharged then, within 30 days after such error has been discovered and the correct amount has been agreed by the Parties or determined pursuant to section 18, First Gas shall issue a credit note or debit note (as appropriate) in accordance with the Goods and Services Tax Act 1985.
+If the Shipper has paid the invoice(s) containing an overcharge or undercharge First Gas will refund or pay that Shipper the amount of that overcharge or undercharge, as appropriate, as a correction on its next invoice to the Shipper, provided that there shall be no right to re-open invoices if more than 18 months has elapsed since the date of the invoice.

 Default Interest

-Where a Shipper or First Gas defaults without reasonable excuse in the payment on the due date of any money payable under a TSA or this Code, then interest shall be payable on the amount unpaid from the due date for payment until the date payment is made, at a rate equal to the Bill Rate plus 5% per annum, calculated on a Daily basis (compounded monthly).
+Where a Shipper or First Gas defaults without reasonable excuse in the payment on the due date of any money payable under this Code, then interest shall be payable on the amount unpaid from the due date for payment until the date payment is made, at a rate equal to the Bill Rate plus 5% per annum, calculated on a Daily basis (compounded monthly).

 gas quality

-Shipper Obligation

-Each Shipper (and First Gas) shall ensure that any contract it has with a third party for the sale or purchase of gas includes a requirement that all such gas must be Gas.
+Each Shipper (and First Gas) shall ensure that any contract it has with a third party for the sale or purchase of gas includes a requirement that all gas sold or purchased must be Gas.

 First Gas shall ensure that any ICA it enters into at a Receipt Point requires the Interconnected Party to: